-If you have any questions about your course, or anything else that we can help you with, please come and speak to us in reception at any time!
+If you have any problems, or are worried about anything during your stay, please come and speak to us in reception at any time!

 School Policies and Procedures

 How do I join Speakeasy School?

 Anyone who wants to study English is welcome to apply for a course at Speakeasy School.
 We accept applications via email or in person.
 When you enrol, we will ask you to complete our application form and provide us with a copy of your passport (or ID card).